 Procter last featured here way back in late 2019.
-At the time, the shares changed hands for somewhere in the $120 area.
-That was on the back of fiscal 2019 earnings of around $4.52 per share.
+At the time, the shares changed hands for somewhere in the $120 area on the back of fiscal 2019 earnings of around $4.52 per share.
 Some quick math put the stock at 26.5x earnings, which seemed a bit rich for such a stodgy name.
-That was obviously pre-COVID, though the pandemic has not been bad for business.
-Organic sales growth in the last four quarters has averaged circa 8%, comfortably higher than the mid-single-digit figures registered before the pandemic.
+Obviously this was all pre-COVID, though the pandemic has not been bad for business here.
+Organic sales growth in the last four quarters has averaged circa 8%, comfortably higher than the mid-single-digit figures registered before COVID.
 With the share price largely unchanged since last coverage, the stock is now at a more reasonable valuation.

-The buy-and-hold case ultimately rests on its earnings quality.
+Like a lot of stocks here, the buy-and-hold case ultimately rests on earnings quality.
 Procter owns around 65 brands in total, which is less than it used to, but around 20 of these generate yearly sales in excess of $1b.
-Further, it operates across the household goods sector and owns leading brands in multiple product categories.
-That ultimately amounts to a very strong offering to retailers all over the world.
+Further, it operates across the household goods sector and owns leading brands in multiple product categories, which ultimately amounts to a very strong offering to retailers all over the world.

 As mentioned above, recent results have been very good here.
 Procter posted 8% organic sales growth in fiscal Q2 2021 – with that driven by 5% volume growth and low single-digits from price gains.
 The firm registered positive growth across all of its business segments.